Need Help? Please call our Water Efficiency Helpline at (619) 409-6779 or email us at the following firstname.lastname@example.org

 Business and commercial customers are encouraged to replace old appliances and fixtures with water-saving equipment.
 Also, efficiencies with landscape watering can reap significant savings.
 Click here for tips.

-Where can I go to see a California native garden?
+Where can I go to see a California water efficient garden?

 Visit the Water Conservation Garden at Cuyamaca College.
-Learn how to save water with native plants, efficient gardening practices and irrigation techniques.
+Stroll through five acres of beautiful themed gardens and learn how to save water with water conserving plants, efficient gardening practices and irrigation techniques.
 The Garden is located in Rancho San Diego (within the Sweetwater River watershed).
 More.

 What is graywater?